 Table 5.
-Regression analysis for generation 2017 of variable sprint 100m with motor variables
+Regression analysis for generation 2018 of variable long jump with motor variables

-The analysis of the variables from the motor space as a system of prognostic variables have a significant impact on the criterion variable - sprint 100m, as evidenced by the coefficients of multiple correlation R = .613, the coefficient of determination R2 = .403 and the level of significance Q = .000.
+The analysis of the variables from the motor space as a system of prognostic variables have a significant impact on the criterion variable - long jump, as evidenced by the coefficients of multiple correlation R = .613, the coefficient of determination R2 = .403 and the level of significance Q = .000.
 The coefficient of determination explains the common variability between the system of predictor variables and the criterion with 40.3%, while the other 50.7% belong to other characteristics and abilities that are not the subject of the research.
-Variable with a special effect is: jump from a place (0.04).